Revisiting GAN with Bayes-Optimal Discrimination: Implementation Details

 \section{Implementation Details}

-This section records everything needed to reproduce our results, together with the rationale for each design choice and how the pieces interact (objective, Lipschitz control, optimization, and evaluation).
-The discriminator produces a raw scalar score \(\tilde h_\theta(x)\in\mathbb{R}\) and a bounded score \(h_\theta(x)=\sigma(\tilde h_\theta(x))\in[0,1]\) that is used in the BOLT objective.
-All gradient penalties are applied to the \emph{raw} score \(\tilde h_\theta\).
+This appendix lists everything required to reproduce our results: codebase and environment, datasets and preprocessing, generator/discriminator architectures, optimization schedule, hyperparameter sweeps, evaluation metrics, and reproducibility settings.
+The discriminator produces a raw scalar score $\tilde h_\theta(x)\in\mathbb{R}$ and a bounded score $h_\theta(x)=\sigma(\tilde h_\theta(x))\in[0,1]$ used in the BOLT objective; all gradient penalties are applied to the raw score $\tilde h_\theta$.